Kartiksood10/JS-Form/README.md

 # JS-Form

-Code template for a form using JavaScript.
+Code template for a form using JavaScript and basic functions of document.